 - Cognitive psychology

 An undergraduate degree in psychology covers all of the basic branches of psychology which you will need to go on to further study and specialist training within a specific area of the discipline.
+Thus, an undergraduate degree in psychology functions as a foundation for all knowledge, understanding and careers in psychology.
+Psychology is a multidisciplinary subject with a wide range of applications.
 To see what kind of places psychologists work, have a look at what you can do after your psychology degree or on the British Psychological Society (BPS) careers website.